 There are jobs to be found.

-The pandemic has highlighted the enormous value of health care workers here in the UK.
+The pandemic has highlighted the enormous value of healthcare workers here in the UK.
 Needless to say, it has put immense pressure on workers across the NHS and further afield.
-When we look at which sectors are growing during COVID-19, we should start at the top with the world of health care.
+When we look at which sectors are growing during COVID-19, we should start at the top with the world of healthcare.

-In August, the government announced additional funding for thousands more apprentice nurses in England.
+The government announced additional funding for thousands more apprentice nurses in England.
 The Department of Health and Social Care said that the £172 million boost would mean that health care employers could take up to 2,000 new nursing degree applicants per year over the next four years.
 The idea is that the money will help make this much-needed job role more accessible to applicants in the coming years.

 Health and social care